Source separation for orchestral mixtures

 My PhD topic was source separation of classical musical instruments from orchestral pieces.
 It was a part of the european project PHENICX, which aimed at transforming the way classical music is enjoyed.
 Being able to separate the audio corresponding to the instruments, allowed for interesting applications such as focusing on a particular sections in the orchestra or the re-creating the experience of the concert in virtual reality.

-I was supervised by Jordi Janer and Emilia Gomez.
+I was supervised by Jordi Janer and Emilia Gomez. s

 Below you can watch a demo from the official app which uses the separated tracks.